Jay-1409/oxygn/README.md

   path: "/health"

 # 5. Backend Pool configuration (Required block)
-# Defines the list of backend servers that Oxygen will proxy traffic to.
+# Defines the list of backend servers that oxygn will proxy traffic to.
 backend:
   # The IP address or hostname of the physical backend machine.
   - backend_host: "127.0.0.1"